tgfrerer/island/plan.md

 ## (B)

-- extend shader system to allow for geometry shaders

 - extend pipeline builder to not use vk objects, but to keep its own state which may be modified via method calls.
 This will allow us to clean up the pipeline builder api, and will also remove temporary allocations